 In a normal commercial sense, there is nothing sexy about the definition of trust.
 It is generally defined as acting in a way that has another person’s “best interests” in mind or acting with “proper purpose” or with “care and due diligence”.
 Whilst all of these are, without doubt, crucial in establishing trust, what do they really mean?
 Is compliance with these duties enough to build deep, meaningful relationships that drive success through your business?

 Building trust takes time to nurture.
 It isn’t found in a single event, though a single event may significantly influence the emergence of trust, it isn’t found by simply sharing the same opinion or supporting the same team.
 Trust takes time, it is nurtured, by sharing a deep personal relationship with another person, this includes business relationships.
-These relationships are built on the knowledge that “we have your back”, a shared reliance to “look out for and look after each other”.
-To celebrate your victories and feel the pain of your loss.
+These relationships are built on the knowledge that “we have your back“, a shared reliance to “look out for and care for each other”.
+To celebrate your victories and share the pain of your loss.